BRAKEL3SS/notracn-site/README.md

 # NotRacn Team Page

 ## Description
-This app was a mix of  a passion porject and a final project at General Assembly.
+This app was a mix of  a passion project and a final project at General Assembly.
 This team website has been one that I have wanted to build since I first started at GA.
 This is a full-stack MERN application.
 This is my first solo-project built in React.
 I had a great time learning to build a single-page application, and look forward to contuining to develop this skill by continuing work on this and other websites.

 ## Technologies Used
 1. MongoDB